fbietti/YouTube-Comments/README.md

 Once you have the database in the form of a .csv file, you can use it to conduct your analyses

+## File: cleaning.R
+The file 'cleaning.R' contains some rather simple manipulations in R to clean the database and standardize the date format.
+You will also find two lines to remove empty lines and emojis.
+In my case, emojis were not very important, so it made sense to delete them.

+## File: sentiment_analysis.R